 Cons: can be flimsy when wet, can’t bottom-water delicate seedlings, time consuming to make many

 Toilet Tissue Roll Pots

 These pots are a bit sturdier than the newspaper pots and again readily available.
 To make, cut tissue roll in half, then cut four ½” long slits on the bottom of one end, equally spaced to make 4 flaps you will fold over like closing a box.
-In theory the cardboard will break down in the soil so they can be planted out like the newspaper pots BUT not all soil is equal.
+In theory, the cardboard will break down in the soil so they can be planted out like the newspaper pots, BUT not all soil is equal.
 If your soil doesn’t have the necessary elements to break down this cardboard quickly the roots will not be able to spread and the plant will suffer.
-If you do plant them in the ground be sure to plant the whole container, as if the lip stays above soil it can wick moisture away from the roots.
+If you do plant them in the ground, be sure to plant the whole container, because if the lip stays above soil it can wick moisture away from the roots.

 Pros: cheap, readily available, sturdy, hole in the bottom for drainage